Skip to Main Content

 You may not be able to borrow as much

-Lenders may limit how much lend to a bad credit borrower.
+Lenders may limit how much they lend a bad credit borrower.
 That’s because borrowers with a history of credit trouble are more likely to default.
 Lenders often cap the loan amounts to reduce the amount of money they could lose.

 Your term will likely be shorter